Kempegowda Bus Station

-Kempegowda Bus Station (KBS) is a integrated main bus station in Bengaluru, India.
+Kempegowda Bus Station (KBS) is an integrated main bus station in Bengaluru, India.
 It is located opposite the KSR Bengaluru railway station.
 It is bordered by Seshadri Road to the north, Danavanthri Road to the east, Tank Bund Road to the south and Gubbi Thotadappa Road to the west.

 This bus station provides connectivity to almost all the areas of Bengaluru.
 One side of the bus station is used for intra-city buses by the Bengaluru Metropolitan Transport Corporation (BMTC) while the other side is used by out-station buses operated by various state road transport corporations.
 The KSRTC side of the bus station also houses the Nadaprabhu Kempegowda (Majestic) metro station on the Namma Metro.

 Former chief minister of Karnataka R. Gundu Rao is credited with building the station.
 The bus station not only eased congestion with buses and helped streamline the transport system but also helped the local area grow economically and was a major landmark of the city for many years.

+In 2025, Karnataka Chief Minister Siddaramaiah announced that the bus stand will be redeveloped under the Project Majestic scheme under the public-private partnership (PPP) model.